 Does Ants Sleep Or Not?
 Fact You Need To Know About Ants

-The ant we see in our homes and on the streets, sometimes.
-In fact she is an insect and, in fact, ant never sleeps, because ant has no eyes.
-We also see ants that are very small in size but whether they ever sleep or not, we don’t want to know about them.
+The ant we see in our homes and on the streets.
+In fact she is an insect and, ant never sleeps, because ant has no eyes.
+We also see ants that are very small in size but whether they ever sleep or not.

 Ants can hold 50 times heavier than their weight and there are more than 12,000 species of ants.
 Some ants can float, as well.
 It’s in thickness from 2 to 7 millimetres.

 It is also seen that ants walk in a line, as the ant in the queue’s front row emit an odor that is passed on to the scented ants.